MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

     - [Fixes and improvements for the unified labeling scanner](#fixes-and-improvements-for-the-unified-labeling-scanner)
     - [Fixes and improvements for the unified labeling client](#fixes-and-improvements-for-the-unified-labeling-client)

-- **Known issue**: An issue was identified in the latest GA version (2.9.111) where users are not able to view protected, non-Office files in the following scenarios:
+- **Known issue**: An issue was identified in the latest GA version (2.9.111) where some users are not able to view protected files in the following scenarios:

-    - **When protected files are shared with users who don’t have an AIP policy configured**, such as external users.
-This issue occurs only with the AIP Viewer app.
+    - When protected files are shared with users who don’t have an AIP policy configured, such as external users.
+This issue occurs only with the [AIP Viewer app](clientv2-view-use-files.md).

-    - **When content with a scoped label is shared with users or groups not included in the label's scope**.
-This issue occurs both with the AIP Viewer app and when viewing or classifying the shared content via the File Explorer.
+	- When content with a scoped label is shared with users or groups not included in the label's scope.
+This issue occurs both with the [AIP Viewer app](clientv2-view-use-files.md) and when viewing or classifying the shared content via the File Explorer.

+    The team is working on a fix and an updated delivery plan.

 ### PowerShell support for disconnected scanner servers